15 Alluring Places To Visit Near Marine Drive: Mumbai’s Most Iconic Landmark

 A picture of the Mumbai skyline, featuring illuminated buildings and the iconic curve of the Queen's Necklace.

-Marine Drive, famously known as the “Queen’s Necklace” due to the twinkling streetlights that line its curve along the Arabian Sea, is one of Mumbai’s most iconic and beautiful landmarks.
-Whether you’re looking for a peaceful evening by the sea or a stunning sunset to remember, Marine Drive offers a serene retreat from the bustling city life.
-But the beauty of this place isn’t limited to just the promenade itself; there are several places to visit near Marine Drive that make for an exciting getaway, whether you have a few hours or a full day to explore.
+Marine Drive is one of Mumbai’s most iconic and beautiful landmarks.
+It is famously known as the “Queen’s Necklace” due to the twinkling streetlights lining its curve along the Arabian Sea.
+Additionally, there are several places to visit near Marine Drive that make for an exciting getaway.
+Whether you’re looking for a peaceful evening by the sea or a stunning sunset to remember, these places offers a retreat from this serene landmark.
+The beauty of Mumbai isn’t limited to just the promenade itself, whether you have a few hours or a full day to explore.

 1. Gateway Of India